-If no new policies/measures are enacted, energy related CO_2 emissions (in the Base Reference Scenario, B) in 2050 would be 584 MtCO2, which is 6% higher than the 2000 emission level and only 1% lower than the 1990 emission level.
+If no new policies/measures are enacted, energy related CO2 emissions (in the Base Reference Scenario, B) in 2050 would be 584 MtCO2, which is 6% higher than the 2000 emission level and only 1% lower than the 1990 emission level.
 Existing policies and technologies would bring down the emissions in 2020 to about 500 MtCO2 achieving over 15% reductions, which falls well short of the minimum government target of a 26% reduction.
-From 2020-2050, economic and energy service demand growth overwhelms near term efficiency and fuel switching measures (which are partially driven by the effects of the EU-ETS price, and the electricity and transport Renewables Obligations), and CO_2 emissions rise.
-Figure 3 provides annual CO_2 emission levels under different scenarios over the projection period.
+From 2020-2050, economic and energy service demand growth overwhelms near term efficiency and fuel switching measures (which are partially driven by the effects of the EU-ETS price, and the electricity and transport renewables obligations), and CO2 emissions rise.
+Figure 3 provides annual CO2 emission levels under different scenarios over the projection period.

-For the CO2 mitigation scenarios where annual emissions constraints are not imposed (CCP and CCSP), these two scenarios choose the optimal emissions path with the cumulative emissions level as CEA (Figure 4).
+Figure 3: CO2 emissions under scenarios with different annual carbon constraints emissions level as CEA (Figure 4).
 As expected, UK MARKAL MED results shows later action for the CCP run as the model tries to delay reductions as far as possible (owing to the 10% discount rate and hence lower costs assigned to reductions in later periods).
 For the CCSP run (at 3.5% discounting), the model undertakes earlier decarbonisation as the overall objective function now gives more weight to costs imposed later in the time horizon.
-As

-CCSP focuses on earlier emission reductions it requires a reduction of only 70% in 2050.
+As CCSP focuses on earlier emission reductions it requires a reduction of only 70% in 2050.
 On the other hand, the CCP run suggests that the UK can go beyond an 80% target in 2050 as its later action cuts UK emissions by 89% in 2050.
 The flexibility offered by the cumulative constraint rather than imposed annual reductions is reflected by a slightly lower discounted system cost in CCP, about £700 million lower than in CEA (with the same cumulative emissions).